MasoodGit/frontend-nanodegree-mobile-portfolio/README.md

 2. refactor function changePizzaSizes(size)
-    move fetching of elements out of the for loop move calculation of delta out of the for loop move calculation of newwith out of the for loop iterate the NodeList and update the width
+    move fetching of elements out of the for loop move calculation of delta out of the for loop move calculation of newwidth out of the for loop iterate the NodeList and update the width

     ```//https://developer.mozilla.org/en/docs/Web/API/NodeList
     ```
 3.  refactor function updatePositions() moved the part of phase calculation out of the for loop

+4.  create pizza elements using createDocumentFragment API to improve performance when pageloads. line #488

 ### References